Levi Sherwood

-Levi Sherwood (born 22 October 1991) is a freestyle motocross rider from New Zealand, nicknamed "rubber kid".
+Levi Sherwood (born 22 October 1991) is a retired freestyle motocross rider from New Zealand, nicknamed "rubber kid".

 Early life

 Sherwood was born in Palmerston North, New Zealand, attending Palmerston North Boys' High School.
 Starting out in motocross racing, he followed in the footsteps of his father Dave Sherwood, who was a professional speedway racer.
 Sherwood's love for speed and adrenaline translated into his move to freestyle motocross.
 He started riding motorbikes at the age of 4.
 At 12 years old he was invited to ride on the Crusty Demons Australasian tour, giving him a taste of professional freestyle.

 Career

 2009

 In March, Sherwood was in the United States negotiating a sponsorship deal with Red Bull when a rider withdrew from the X-Fighters series, backed by the drinks company.
 He was offered the unexpected chance to fill in.
 At age 17, Sherwood competed in his first professional event and clinically beat the best riders in the world in front of 42,000, winning the opening round of the Red Bull X-Fighters in Mexico.
 He rode a KX450F, the only four-stroke that had ever been seen in at the huge competition.
 He qualified fourth and had arguably the hardest run to the finals.
 In the quarterfinals he beat Norwegian legend André Villa, then shocked the world when he closed out 2008 defending champion Mat Rebeaud in the semifinals.
 Sherwood then met Japan's Eigo Sato in the finals, but Sato was simply no match.

 A starting place for the following Red Bull X-Fighters event in Canada followed.
 Despite not being able to repeat his debut win, Sherwood established himself as one of the top riders on the Red Bull X-Fighters World Tour 2009 with solid performances and including another podium finish, coming second in England.